tesoph/MS1_Portfolio/README.md

     overflow-x: hidden;
 }
 ```

+### Shop.html
+The "Add to Cart" buttons in the product-info section, only changes the css style on the button and does not complete any add to cart action.

+The color of the tote bag in the shop can be selected between black and white, using javascript to change the img src on click.

+### Contact.html
+* The contact form will not submit without all fields with a "required" atrribute being completed with properly-formatted values.
+In the email-input field the input must match the standard format for Internet e-mail addresses.
+* If the user clicks on the "Send Message" button without completing the required fields, they will be prompted to fill them in.
+* If the users clicks on the "Send Message" button with all fields correctly filled in, the page will be refreshed.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.